-2 Matters Not for Consultation
+VII Matters Not for Consultation

 Consultations on the following matters may not be accepted or continued.
 (Examples)

-- (1) Cases where, instead of seeking consultation or coordination, only one-sided penalties or punishment are being pursued - (2) Consultations made anonymously or by proxy - (3) Cases where payment of money (compensation, collection of debts, etc.) is primarily being sought - (4) Cases previously consulted on or coordinated, as well as those determined by the Prevention Committee Chairperson to be substantially similar to such cases - (5) Cases that are not based on facts (making of false statements to discredit someone) - (6) Cases for which an official decision has been made - (7) Complaints about deficiencies in rules, etc. - (8) Cases where a solution is pursued outside the University - (9) Complaints about consultations and/or investigations - (10) Disputes over beliefs - (11) Matters related to credits and academic evaluations
+- (1) Cases where, instead of seeking consultation or coordination, only one-sided penalties or punishment are being pursued - (2) Consultations made anonymously or by proxy - (3) Cases where payment of money (compensation, collection of debts, etc.) is primarily being sought - (4) Cases that have been consulted on or coordinated previously - (5) Cases that are not based on facts (making of false statements to discredit someone) - (6) Cases for which an official decision has been made